jennifer-platt/ECM2429-UML/README.md

 This repository is configured for GitHub Codespaces.
 The configuration files are in the ```.devcontainer``` folder and will ensure that the Plant UML extension and pre-requistites are installed when Codespaces is used.
 Try it!

-The ```.devcontainer``` folder also contains a Dockerfile which will allow this repository to be used in VS Code desktop within a container.
+The ```.devcontainer``` folder in the ```with-dockerfile``` branch contains a Dockerfile which will allow this repository to be used in VS Code desktop within a container.
 You will most likely be asked in you wish to reopen in a container when you clone the repository, otherwise just select the option "Remote-Containers: Reopen in Container" from the Command Palette.

 ## PlantUML